Fleckism/SecurityPlus/My linked notes/symmetric.md

 **symmetric cipher is one in which encryption and decryption are both performed by the same secret key**.

-==Key agreement/exchange (asymmetric encryption) refers to settling on a secret symmetric key to use for bulk encryption without anyone else discovering it.==
+Consequently, [[asymmetric]] encryption is mostly used for authentication and non-repudiation and for **key agreement and exchange**.
+Key agreement/exchange refers to settling on a secret **symmetric** key to use for bulk encryption without anyone else discovering it.
 [[AIC or CIA]]